-This winter of 2018, I’ll be teaching Camera Mechanics on Saturday, January 13th.
+This spring and summer of 2018, I’ll be teaching Camera Mechanics on Saturday, April 28th and Saturday, June 9th.
 This is a one-day workshop in Williamsburg, VA.
 The classes run from 8:30 AM to 5 PM.
 The cost is $175.
 To sign up, please click on the Contact Me link and let me know if you’d like to pay the $100 deposit by check or PayPal.
 (The total cost is $175.)
 I’ll get right back to you with more details.

 If this date won’t work for you, I’m happy to add you to my email list so that you’ll be one of the first to know when I announce future classes!